drewjtaylor/WeeklyDire/README.md

 I ended up going with option 2, mostly out of personal preference.
 I liked being able to see the tags as they get entered and felt like that was more clear to the author on submission.

+### FullArticle page

+FullArticle.js displays the picture for the article, the full article body, and a comments section at the end.
+Since users don't HAVE to enter a first and last name when they create an account, it is theoretically possible that a user gets designated as a creator with no first and last name.
+If there is no first or last name for the author, the display will read "Written by user: [username]" instead of using the first and last name.

+Any tags for the article appear at the end, and can be clicked to go to a list of articles that match that tag.

+### Comments

+Comments are listed in reverse-date order, and they are visisble regardless of who is logged in.
+However, a user has to be logged in to be able to leave a comment.
+When a user leaves a comment, it is displayed along with the username of who wrote it.

 ### Admin Page

 If a user is designated as an admin, a button shows up for them linking to the "/admin" route.
 As long as the user is authenticated and authorized as an admin, the page will display options to perform some basic admin tasks.